1itvinka/anastasiya.dev/content/blog/comments/index.md

 This is a part of the series [My Principles For Writing Clean JavaScript Code](https://anastasiya.dev/clean-js-code/).

-All of the principles below are not language specific, although I use JavaScript for the code examples.
+All of the principles below are not language-specific, although I use JavaScript for the code examples.

 ### Introduction

 My rule of thumb is to **use comments as little as possible**.
 Good code mostly documents itself.

 Comments can lie and mislead.
-They create noise and they can clutter your code.
+They create noise, and they can clutter your code.
 So use them only if you fail to express yourself otherwise.
-Always choose to have the single source of truth: the code.
+Always choose to have a single source of truth: the code.

 ### Common ways to clutter a codebase with comments:

 **1. Comments to make up for bad code**

-It happens when we write some code and we know it's confusing.
+It happens when we write some code, and we know it's confusing.
 But it's better to spend time cleaning the mess than to write comments that explain it.

 **2. Comments that rephrase what is already expressed in the code**